sibelius-notes/sibelius-notes.github.io/md/1205/music140.md

 The next thing that blues specifies is how many lines of lyrics each subsection have: the number is three. *a-a-b lyric pattern*.
 Here we are using lower case letters for words.

+Other features:
+- call and response between guitar and voice
+- early Blues performers made use of “Floating pool of verse”

 | :--- | :-- | :-- |:-- |:-- |:-- |:-- |:-- |:-- |:-- |:-- |:-- |:-- |
 | Bars | 1   | 2   | 3  | 4  | 5  | 6  | 7  | 8  | 9  | 10 | 11 | 12 |
 | Chords | I |     |    |    | IV |    | I  |    |  V | IV | I  |    |
 | Lyrics | a |     |    |    | a |     |    |    |  b |   |   |    |

+The blues tells you specifically which chords to use.
+Now some examples of blues...

+This music appears some time in the 1890s.
+Taking shape in the beginning of 1900s.
+Nevertheless, first rural blues recordings made during the 1920s.
+Why?
+Essentially, it was not recorded because the recording industry is controlled by urban middle class whites.
+They are interested in recording pop music, and music aimed at middle class white audiences.
+Frankly, many of them did not think the culture of African Americans was worth recording.
+First example of country blues: “Travelin’ Blues” Blind Willie McTell (1929).
+> Mr. Engineer, let a man ride this line.	<span style="color:red">a</span> <br>
+Mr. Engineer, let a poor man ride this line.	<span style="color:red">a</span><br>
+I wouldn’t mind it fella’, but you know this train ain’t mine. 	<span style="color:red">b</span>

+This is a professional performance, since Blind Willie McTell is make a living by doing this.
+But in a way of he is a transitional figure, he is lacking self-consciousness: he is not looking for a way to make his performance stand out.

+NOTE: each “4” measure section is only 3 and 1/2 measures long.
+-	Travel and Economics.
+-	Uneven bar counts – Why?
+Solo musician.
+-	Lack of self-consciousness. (in previous paragraph)
+-	“Folk” music

+By far the most important was a young man: Robert Johnson: (1911 – 1938).
+-	Defined standards for blues guitar.
+- did only two recording sessions: November 1936 / June 1937.
+-	Mythic character.

+He really didn't record that much material.
+In 1938, he died.
+He was murdered, poisoned.
+And we don't know who poisoned him.

+Let's listen to an example: “Sweet Home Chicago:” Robert Johnson  (November, 1936).

+*music playing*

+Listen to his introduction.
+He starts off material that clearly derived from what he uses as transitions from each section to new section.
+Wonderful subtleties.

+These recordings were aimed primarily at African American audiences.
+This is the beginning of what  we referred to last week as race music: music performed and recorded for black audiences.

+# Lecture 3